Matt Olson Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.56 team ERA that ranks 21st among all MLB pitching staffs.
+- The Marlins have the 18th-ranked team ERA across all league pitching staffs (4.48).

-- Marlins pitchers combine to allow 30 total home runs at a clip of 1.3 per game (to rank 20th in baseball).
+- Marlins pitchers combine to rank 20th in baseball in home runs surrendered (36 total, 1.2 per game).

-- Alcantara (1-2 with a 5.84 ERA and 20 strikeouts in 24 2/3 innings pitched) gets the start for the Marlins, his fifth of the season.
+- Alcantara makes the start for the Marlins, his sixth of the season.
+He is 1-2 with a 5.34 ERA and 26 strikeouts through 30 1/3 innings pitched.

-- In his last time out -- out of the bullpen on Saturday -- the righty threw 2/3 innings against the Cleveland Guardians while surrendering hits.
+- The right-hander's most recent appearance was on Wednesday against the Atlanta Braves, when he tossed 5 2/3 innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.